 Relationships & sex

 Living with HIV doesn't mean giving up sex – quite the opposite.
-Here is information to help you and your sexual partners have fun and keep safe.
+Here is information to help yourself and your sexual partners have fun and keep safe.

-Research has shown that using condoms during sex is the most effective way of preventing the transmission of HIV.
-Use water-based or silicon-based lubes, as oil-based lubes can damage latex condoms during sex.
+Research has shown that using condoms during sex is one of the most effective ways of preventing the transmission of HIV and many other STIs.

-If you’re not ready to have sex, there are many other intimate sexual activities that you can enjoy that involve little or no risk, such as kissing, massaging, mutual masturbation and oral sex.
+If you’re not ready to have intercourse, there are many other intimate sexual activities that you can enjoy that involve little or no risk, such as kissing, massaging, mutual masturbation and oral sex.

 Frequently asked questions